moggieuk/Happy-Hare/doc/configuration.md

 # Advanced: MMU macro overrides --- ONLY SET IF YOU'RE COMFORTABLE WITH KLIPPER MACROS -----------------------------------
 #
 # When a print or the MMU should be paused, Happy Hare will call the `PAUSE` macro by default.
 If you want additional
-# behaviour, you can override the macro that is called by Happy Hare.
+# behavior, you can override the macro that is called by Happy Hare.
 Some examples as to why you may want this:
 # 1. You are using a sparse purge tower and you want Happy Hare errors to park above your purge tower as to not hit
 #    any models that are between your tower and normal pause location
 # 2. You want to additionally call a macro that sends a push notification on filament swap error